 By KBB.com Editors

 Seeking good fuel economy, passenger space for six and a serious amount of versatility?
-If you answered yes to those queries then the 2009 Mazda MAZDA5, which also boasts a very palatable price, could well appeal to you.
+If you answered yes to those queries then the 2010 Mazda MAZDA5, which also boasts a very palatable price, could well appeal to you.
 It's also the only three-row vehicle in this class to still offer a manual transmission.

 The MAZDA5 and vehicles like it are hot sellers in other countries, but American buyers have usually had only lukewarm interest in such vehicles.
 Maybe the mini-minivan look or the lack of V6 power limits the appeal here, but the MAZDA5 has a great deal to offer, even to those who are skeptical at first.